A CHRONOLOGY: 2009 – 2013

 June 2010.
 CPAMO partnered with the Kitchener-Waterloo Region Coalition of Performing Artists (COPA) and Magnetic North to convene a Town Hall that included a plenary and two workshops addressing pluralism in theatre.
 There were over 150 people who attended these sessions;

 June 2010.
-CPAMO initiated its first of a series of six workshops on Audience Development and Working with Ethno-Racial and Aboriginal Communities.
+CPAMO initiated its first of a series of six workshops on Audience Development and Working with racialized and Indigenous Communities.
 Held at Hart House at the University of Toronto, this event had close to 90 participants and examined demographic changes taking place across Ontario and their implications for connecting with communities;

 September 2010.
 In partnership with COPA of Kitchener-Waterloo, CPAMO convened a performance event as part of Culture Days in Ontario.
 This event featured local musicians, poets and theatre artists and was held at the Conrad Centre for Performing Arts.
 Over 80 people attended this event;

 November 2010.
 CPAMO held its third Town Hall in partnership with CAPACOA.
 With close to 50 people in attendance, this Town Hall included dance performances by the Collective of Black Artists, Ipsita Nova and Kaha:wi Dance Theatre.
 A keynote address was provided by Governor-General Award-winning poet George Eliot Clarke and two workshops were held with presentations in these workshops provided by Shahin Sayadi (Artistic Director One Light Theatre,Halifax), Jeanne Holmes (Chair, CanDance Network) and Sandra Laronde (Artistic Director, Red Sky Performance) which was CPAMO’s second workshop on audience development;